 By the end of this Advanced Master, you will be able to:

 - Gain a firm understanding of the incentives and behavior of economic (consumers, firms) and political agents (legislatures, government agencies, judicial institutions, NGOs, activist groups, the media)

 - Explore the technological and political constraints that shape government interventions

 - Cultivate a deep understanding of the reciprocal relationship between politics and markets

 - Design better government regulations by the investigation of corporate stakeholders and their motivations

-- Build your own professional network by engaging with a plethora of trainers, experts, consultants and policy-makers part of the academic and alumni community of both institutions.
+- Cultivate a professional network of trainers, experts, consultants and policy-makers within the academic and alumni community of both institutions.

 Eligible applicants must satisfy the following requirements:

 - A 4-year BA (in continental Europe: 3-year BA + 1 or 2-year master) or MSc or equivalent degree.